-2) List segmentation on the basis of Buyer Personas can be really helpful.
+2) List segmentation on the basis of Buyer Persona can be really helpful.

-3) Create content like blogs, eBook and videos that match the requirements of personas.
+3) Create content like blogs, eBooks and videos that match the requirements of personas.

 4) Audit existing content for aligning them with buyer personas.

-5) Optimizing the landing pages for personas can be big gain.
+5) Optimizing the landing pages for personas can be a big gain.

-6) Use different content for buyer personas on website to match their specific needs.
+6) Use different content for buyer personas on the website to match their specific needs.